ibivibiv/lm-finetuning/Markdown/Experiments/new/pretraining.md

 -   byte level bpe
 -   vocab size of 50257
 -   ctrl uses a 5% split of data for training tokenizer
+-   i trained tokenizer on 1m files
+-   same tokenizer for gpt2 and algpt2

 ## preprocessing